Data-driven time-dependent bases for turbulent airfoil wake-extreme gust interactions

 Motivated by the extended interaction length and longer-lived separation of a larger gust, we also examine a larger gust of \((G,D)=(2,1.5)\), as depicted in figure~\ref{fig:G2D15}.
 Increasing the gust size advances the onset of interaction and produces longer-lived separated structures.
 The time-dependent bases reconstruction with rank \(r=34\) preserves the main features but exhibits stronger noise and faster error growth over time relative to the baseline.
 This likely arises from steeper gradients around the leading-edge vortex and in the near wake.
 The added small-scale activity leads to increased energy in the second mode, reducing what the retained bases capture and accelerating truncation-error growth.
 The rank-2 reconstruction, recovering the large-scale placement and convection of the vortex core while smoothing spanwise structure, indicates that two-dimensional vortical structures are regarded as transient dominant feature in this larger-gust case as well.

 To reveal the structures governing the interaction of a larger gust, we show the evolution of the two leading in-plane modes.
 Because the larger gust vortex advances the onset of interaction, an upstream vortex is only faintly visible.
-The first mode \(\phi_{1}\) emphasizes the leading-edge region and then carries the growing, convecting leading-edge vortex.
-The second mode \(\phi_{2}\) remains secondary, emphasizing shear-layer ripples and local wake adjustments near the leading edge vortex.
-Relative to the case with $D=0.5$, both modes capture the vortex core and shear layer, and \(\phi_{2}\) gains more energy after impingement due to more violent interactions. {The comparison between the reference field and the in-plane modes at $t=2.75$ reveals that the baseline case exhibits weaker large-scale roll-up, whereas the larger-gust case produces a stronger rolled-up wake vortex.
+The first mode {\(\tilde{\phi}_{1}\)} emphasizes the leading-edge region and then carries the growing, convecting leading-edge vortex.
+The second mode {\(\tilde{\phi}_{2}\)} remains secondary, emphasizing shear-layer ripples and local wake adjustments near the leading edge vortex.
+Relative to the case with $D=0.5$, both modes capture the vortex core and shear layer, and {\(\tilde{\phi}_{2}\)} gains more energy after impingement due to more violent interactions. {The comparison between the reference field and the in-plane modes at $t=2.75$ reveals that the baseline case exhibits weaker large-scale roll-up, whereas the larger-gust case produces a stronger rolled-up wake vortex.
 This demonstrates that the in-plane modes providing compact bases of the present transient vortex-airfoil interactions enable the analysis across not only time but also a range of gust cases, by highlighting where the dominant energetic contents concentrate and how they reorganize across the gust parameters.}